Switcheo/demex-insights/README.md

 ### `npm run dev -- -p 4000`

-To start in a different port
+To start in a different port.

-### `BECH32_PREFIX=tswth DATABASE_URL=postgres://carboninsights:<yourpw>@localhost:5433/carbon npm run dev -- -p 4000`
+### `BECH32_PREFIX=swth DATABASE_URL=postgres://carboninsights:<yourpw>@localhost:5433/carbon npm run dev -- -p 4000`

-To start the app on port 4000, and set the database url and prefix Use this in combination with the ssh port forward command to connect to a remote db via ssh:
+To start the app on port 4000, and set a custom database url / bech32 prefix.
+Use this in combination with the ssh port forward command to connect to a remote db via ssh:

 ```bash
 # where:
 # 192.168.68.88:20009 is where the db is hosted